March 28, 2015 at the Humble Civic Center

 With Standard chemo and radiation treatment Phil was given 14 months to live, but due to taking our chances with the Delta-24 RGD trial at MD Anderson he is now in his 31st month of surviving this deadly disease.
 We believe if it wasn’t for the research at MD Anderson he wouldn’t be here today.

-Our focus is to raise money to put into research to help them find a Cure and that can’t come too soon for us.
+Our focus is to raise money to put into research to help them find a Cure and that can’t come too soon for us and a quickly growing population of brain cancer patients.
 Brain Cancer is one of the least funded cancers and has the least awareness out there.
 Finding a Cure for all types of brain tumors will not happen overnight.
 It needs lots of research – if we are to achieve the same successes in treatments as have been discovered for diseases such as Leukemia, breast and lung cancer.

 We have started this effort by putting together a Music Festival Fundraiser every year in Humble.
 All proceeds will go to The Brain Cancer Research Team at MD Anderson Hospital in Houston, Texas.